 Even on days when the road is clear and the sun is shining, being a truck driver comes with plenty of challenges.
 Those challenges are compounded during the fall and winter driving seasons with the arrival of rain, sleet, snow, ice and any other nasty weather that Mother Nature can conjure.

-It’s a fitting time, of course, for motor carriers to review the fundamentals of driving in inclement weather during safety meetings – things like slowing down, not following too closely, etc. It’s also a great time for carriers to harness the power of telematics and fleet management technology to support fleet safety and efficiency throughout the winter months.
+It’s a fitting time for motor carriers to review the fundamentals of driving in inclement weather during safety meetings – things like slowing down, not following too closely, etc. It’s also a great time for carriers to harness the power of telematics and fleet management technology to support fleet safety and efficiency throughout the winter months.

-Keep reading to learn how telematics can help you get through the winter driving season safely and successfully.
+Keep reading to learn how telematics can help you and your drivers get through the winter driving season safely and successfully.

 Track and Schedule Maintenance

 A roadside breakdown is never good.
 It’s even worse when it occurs amid winter driving conditions.
 The dangers posed by brake failures, blown tires and mechanical issues only increase when they occur on slick or icy roads.

 And roadside failures tend to rise during winter, according to Heavy Duty Trucking, which also reports that the cost of roadside repairs has steadily increased in recent years.
 The most common roadside repairs include tires, brakes, lighting, power plants and exhaust systems.